tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 ## Improve TensorFlow

 You can add a `GraphProfiler` callback when benchmarking the graph.
-It will dump TF tracing information (to either TensorBoard or chrome) to help diagnose the issue.
+It will dump runtime tracing information (to either TensorBoard or chrome) to help diagnose the issue.

 Usually there isn't much you can do if a TF op is slow, except to optimize the kernels.
 But there may be something cheap you can try:
+1. You can visualize copies across devices in chrome.
-1. Device placement of ops can affect speed, sometimes it helps to change device placement to avoid some copy.
+	 It may help to change device placement to avoid copies.
+	 It may help to replace some CPU-only ops with equivalent GPU ops to avoid copies.

 2. Sometimes there are several mathematically equivalent ways of writing the same model with different speed.